 Dr. Sally Thorne

 Sally Thorne is Professor and former Director at the University of British Columbia School of Nursing in Vancouver, Canada.
-An academic nursing leader, Dr. Thorne teaches graduate courses in the philosophy of science, and has a longstanding interest in the refinement of qualitative research methods so that knowledge pertaining to human subjective experience can be effectively applied within the context of an evidence-based health care practice culture.
+An academic nursing leader, she teaches graduate courses in the philosophy of science, and has a longstanding interest in the refinement of qualitative research methods so that knowledge pertaining to human subjective experience can be effectively applied within the context of an evidence-based health care practice culture.
 Her research and writing have focused attention on chronic illness and cancer experience, with a particular emphasis on the impact that dominant scientific orientations and population health ideologies have had on the human experience of seeking and obtaining appropriate care.
 She is also actively engaged in various community-based and strategic initiatives related to cancer care, chronic illness advocacy, and global health issues, forging linkages between the theoretical enterprise and social action within the health and social sciences.
 She is Editor-in-Chief of the scholarly journal Nursing Inquiry, and Associate Editor of Qualitative Health Research.
 Her publications on qualitative methodology include a comprehensive text on applied research (Interpretive Description, Walnut Creek, CA: Left Coast Press, 2008).